How Much Does an Airplane Mechanic Make an Hour?

 - Retirement Plans: 401(k) plans with employer matching, sometimes traditional pensions at legacy carriers

-- Training & Certification Reimbursement: Employers often pay for continuing education and additional ratings
+- Training & Certification Reimbursement: Employers often pay for continuing education and additional ratings that benefit both parties

 Job Outlook and Future Trends